GuruPrasadVns/ExpressWithMongo/modellingRelationship/README.md

 ### For removing the all the authors we can use the $unset method.
 But for removing the individual author we can use the following method

+## Transactions

+### npm library fawn can be used to perform transactions.
+Refer code of rental routes to see how to use fawn.

+## ObjectID

+### In ObjectID we have 24 characters and each 2 characters represent a byte.So, essentially we have 12 bytes to identify a document uniquely in the MongoDB.

+#### firt 4 bytes : represent a timestamp : Time when the document was created so there is no need to create any column like createdAt because timestamp is included in objectId.
+By the same token if you want to sort your documents based on the creation time you can simply sort them by their objectid property.

+#### next 3 bytes : reprsents the machine identifier.
+Means two different machines we have two different identifier.

+#### next 2 bytes : represnts the process identifier.

+#### last 3 bytes : represnts the counter.
+So, If you are in the same machine, in the same process at the same timestamp but generates two different document the counter bytes will be different.
+Having said that there are very very less chance that you are generated same objectId for two different document.

+#### refre objectId.js for code.

+## Validating Object Id

+### npm i joi-objectid

+### Joi.objectId = require('joi-objectid')(Joi);

+### customerId = Joi.objectId().required()